TTK4130/ttk4130.github.io/docs/animation.rst

     scene.add(sphere);
     const spherePos = sphere.position;

-We now have all the objects we want to animate.
-We'll now create an `AnimationMixer <https://threejs.org/docs/?q=animation#api/en/animation/AnimationMixer>`_.
+We now have all the objects we want to animate nd proceed to create an `AnimationMixer <https://threejs.org/docs/?q=animation#api/en/animation/AnimationMixer>`_.
 The AnimationMixer is a player for animations on a particular object in the scene.
 We usually create one per object if the objects move independently.
 In our case we only have one moving object so we'll only create one.